Sviatoslav1886/Data_science_2023/homework_lesson_34/Docker/ReadME.md

 ```bash
 docker build -t api-yolo:latest .
 ```
+## Run the Docker container
-3. After that run the Docker container using following command:
+1. Run the Docker container using following command:
 ```bash
 docker run -p 8000:8000 api-yolo:latest
 ```
-4. Access the application at
+## Access the application
+1. You can find your application at:
 ```https
 http://localhost:8000/
 ```